petedejoy/documentation/v2/clickstream/destinations/keen-io.md

 Built for developers, Keen.io is an event data platform for real-time, intelligent data application.
 The platform allows you to collect and send event data wherever you need, directly build powerful analytics features into your tools and products, and programmatically provision role-based data access for your users and customers.

 Keen.io supports customizable APIs and a charting library, which gives developers room to build and customize native analytics tools.
-Plus, their third-party integrations will allow your team to pin point key behavior metrics and pull customer data accordingly.
+Plus, their third-party integrations will allow your team to pinpoint key behavior metrics and pull customer data accordingly.

 [Learn more about Keen.io](https://keen.io/)